 For cruises departing from any U.S. port, Royal Caribbean requires all guests 12 years of age and older to be fully vaccinated.
-Younger travelers not yet eligible for the vaccine (2-11 years old) will be able to sail with a negative test result at boarding and must follow certain health and safety protocols.
+Younger travelers (2-11 years old), who are unvaccinated, can sail if they bring a negative PCR test result and test negative at boarding, and they must follow certain health and safety protocols.

 Vaccine requirements are one of the multilayered measures that safeguard the well-being of our guests, our crew and the communities we visit.
 Additional health and safety measures include our fully vaccinated crew, testing, the robust onboard ventilation system and enhanced cleaning.